 Q: Can I be held responsible if I hire a commercial pesticide applicator?

 A: Under Ohio law, a company must hold a pesticide business license and employ at least one commercial applicator.
 The business is responsible to maintain insurance for pesticide applications, and commercial pesticide applicators are responsible to make pesticide applications or directly supervise trained service persons while making pesticide applications.
 Since 1989, licensed applicators have been required to place signs on treated lawns to warn passers-by that pesticides have been applied.
 If you hire a commercial business, it is likely the commercial pesticide business will be held responsible for any pesticide law violations that arise on your property.
 However, also note, USEPA has suggested that businesses employing commercial applicators that violate the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) may also be the subject of federal charges.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by Columbus attorney J. Anthony Logan, State Director, Rural Development, U.S. Dept. of Agriculture, and Timothy G. Schirmer, Senior Staff Counsel, Ohio Department of Agriculture.
+It was prepared by Columbus attorneys J. Anthony Logan, State Director, Rural Development, U.S. Dept. of Agriculture, and Timothy G. Schirmer, Senior Staff Counsel, Ohio Department of Agriculture.